 An action is a type of module allowing reading/writing of bundles from/into a selected service.
 It is the most common, most general type of module.

-A package represents a service, application or a device.
+An app represents a service or application.
 It consists of several modules.

 Applying a filter on a specific route allows you to select bundles that meet specific criteria.
 For every filter, you can define any number of filter conditions.
 For more information please see the Filtering help guide.

 ID is a name used to uniquely identify a bundle.
 Integromat usually requires the bundle ID for identification of the bundle to be updated or deleted from a given service.

 A round trip begins with the initialization phase and ends with the finalization phase of a scenario execution run.
 For more information please read the Transactions help guide.

 A module is a part of an app.
 It represents a task to be performed by Integromat.
 For more information please read the Types of modules help guide.